viperproject/termination-plugin/README.md

 ```

 ### Usage
 To use the plugin it has to be on the Java classpath.
-When invoking the back end `--plugin viper.plugin.<plugin name>` has to be specified.
+When invoking the back end `--plugin viper.plugin.termination.<plugin name>` has to be specified.

 | Plugin Name | Tests |
 | ------ | ------ |